workbooks/client_lib/php/README.markdown

 ## External Script Usage

-Session IDs are transferred in cookies.
+There are several ways for external scripts to authenticate with Workbooks.
+Most API scripts should use API Keys to authenticate with Workbooks: Workbooks system administrators can create API Keys in the Workbooks Desktop.
+Using API Keys there is no need to explicitly call `login()` or `logout()`.

+### Using API Keys without a Session

+Simply invoke `new()` and pass an API Key to create a Workbooks API object and then you can use any of the following methods: `get()`, `create()`, `update()`, `delete()`, `batch()`, or the assert versions.

+### Using login() and logout()

+An alternative is to establish a session with the Workbooks service: pass an API Key or a username and password to the `login()` call and your script receives back a Session ID in a cookie.
+Sessions can be reconnected using an existing session whose ID you have retained.
+When you are finished, it is polite to `logout()` or you may want to use `getSessionId()` to retain a session ID for future use.

 Once you have a new `WorkbooksAPI` object you will typically `login()` to create a new session, although you might use `setSessionId()` to re-connect to an existing session whose ID you have retained.
 When you are finished, it is polite to `logout()` or you may want to use `getSessionId()` to retain a session ID for future use.

 Having obtained a session you can use any of the following methods: `get()`, `create()`, `update()`, `delete()`, `batch()`, or the assert versions.